EdwinWenink/archive_fever/content/posts/34-friendship_montaigne.md

 of contrapositions and preferences for one over the other.
 Indeed, these preferences are traditional preferences of philosophy itself:

-> 'Loving will always be preferable to being-loved, as acting is preferable to suffering, act to potentiality, essence to accident, knowledge to non-knowledge.
-It is the reference, the preference itself.'
+> Loving will always be preferable to being-loved, as acting is preferable to suffering, act to potentiality, essence to accident, knowledge to non-knowledge.
+It is the reference, the preference itself.
 (Derrida 2005, 11).

 Aristotle would accordingly claim that if a friend should choose between knowing and being known, he would choose knowing, precisely because knowing characterizes true friendship.